The troubled North Cumbria Hospitals Trusts requires improvement, and should remain in special measures.

 Bosses have written to other trusts in the North East and North West of England to try to plug the gaps short-term.

 The West Cumberland Hospital will lose its three remaining junior doctors in August which will make current staff shortages worse.

 Gina Tiller has spoken after it was announce that she has been appointed as the new Chair of North Cumbria University Hospitals NHS Trust.

-– Gina Tiller, Chair of North Cumbria University Hospitals NHS Trust
+Gina Tiller has today been appointed as the new Chair of North Cumbria University Hospitals NHS Trust.

 A stroke victim was sent home from a Cumbria hospital by a doctor because "no stroke unit was available", according to an NHS report.